Dr Skalicky is a highly experienced glaucoma surgeon

 The aim of the operation is to reduce the risk of further damage to the optic nerve by lowering the eye pressure.
 It will not improve your sight, but will hopefully help protect your vision in the long term.

-Compared to other treatments, surgery provides the most definitive long-term eye pressure control.
+Compared to other treatments, glaucoma surgery provides the most definitive long-term eye pressure control.

 If untreated, pressure-related damage to the optic nerve can lead to permanent loss of vision.

 On the day of surgery, you will arrive at the hospital fasted.
 If necessary you can take medications with a small sip of water.